-A: Over 80.
+A: More than 80.
 Visit Before and After CDH to view a list of schools.

 Q: If my child has a learning disability or plan, does CDH make any accommodations?

 A: Yes.
 We have an academic learning program called Learning Lab.
 This program provides assistance to students in need of academic support with homework, test taking, and organizational skills.
-The program also assists teachers in accommodating each child’s need so as to allow students to achieve to their ability.
+The program also assists teachers in accommodating each person’s need so as to allow students to achieve to their full ability.

 Q: How many course level placements does CDH offer?

 A: We offer four levels of course placement.
-College prep, which is our standard level placement.
-Advanced, which is one step further beyond college prep.
-Honors, which is one step further beyond advanced.
-And Advanced Placement, which offers students a college course with the opportunity to earn college credit.
+College prep is our standard level placement.
+Advanced is one step further beyond college prep.
+Honors is one step further beyond advanced.
+And, Advanced Placement offers students a college course with the opportunity to earn college credit.